Methodology

 Every live wait shown on TravelTSA is scraped from the airport's own public checkpoint page — the same page a staff member would point to if you asked where the number came from.
 We link back to it from each airport guide.

-Refresh cadence: two minutes
+Refresh cadence: every 3 minutes

 No numbers when the source is silent